 Short sale approval can take 60 days or longer.
-We have seen 28 days and we have seen over one year -each situation is unique.

 What if my home is already in foreclosure?

 Your foreclosure sale will usually be suspended during the short sale process.
 That's why it's imperative that you contact us right away!!!